-The Zoo is home to two male meerkats, Lookout and Tracker.
-They were born in 2006 and came to the Zoo in 2008.
-The meerkats are quite active during the day and like to stand and watch their surroundings.
+The Zoo is home to one male meerkat, Lookout.
+It was born in 2006 and came to the Zoo in 2008.
+The meerkat is quite active during the day and likes to stand and watch its surroundings.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 While meerkats help control pests that destroy crops, they, too, are considered pests because of the burrows they construct and the fact that they are carriers of disease for domestic animals.